 Refrigerator: Let the soup cool down at room temperature, then store it in an airtight container in the fridge for up to 3 days.
 Reheat your portion in the microwave or a saucepan with a dash of water.

 Freezer: Let the soup cool down completely, then transfer it to a freezer-friendly container and freeze for up to 3 months.
 My tip is to freeze it in individual portion sizes.

 Thaw: Defrost it in the microwave with the thawing function or the refrigerator over a few hours.

 More soup recipes

-Vegetable soups are an easy way to increase your (and your family's) veggie intake.
-Take a look at our favorite veggie soups with plenty of delicious topping inspiration:
+Vegetable soups are an easy way to increase your veggie intake.
+Here are some of our favorite veggie-packed soups:

-- Eggplant soup only 30 minutes cooking and packed with eggplant and tomatoes
+- Eggplant soup takes only 30 minutes and is packed with eggplant and tomatoes.

 More winter squash recipes

 If you’re a fan of winter squash, take a peek at our healthy and easy plant-based favorites:

 - Roasted kabocha squash – ready in 25 minutes and no peeling required.